hartwigmedical/hmftools/linx/README.md

 * geneCopyNumber and driverCatalog - if running driver annotation

 and upload samples data to the following HMF tables:
-* svAnnotation, svCluster and svLink, viralInsertion
+* svAnnotation, svCluster and svLink
 * svBreakend, svFusion and svDriver

 #### Multi-sample batch mode